orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 GPL does not protect from predatory commercial behaviors over cloud platforms because of the so-called "`ASP loophole
 <https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License>`__",
-that does not enforce modified versions of a free and open-source software running on a server to be given back to the community.
+that does not enforce derived versions of a free and open-source software running on a server to be given back to the community.

 For this reason, the plugins that provide scalability-related or